soumikp/soumikp.github.io/_pages/projects.md

 My collaborators have helped me not only with analyzing oceanography data but also with understanding the massive impact of climate change on countless fishing villages along the coast of India.
 I have continued with this collaboration and am actively involved with a new machine learning-based project for time series forecasting of fish catch data.

-For more information on this project and related papers please see my [publications](https://soumikp.github.io/publications/) page.
+For more information on this project and related papers please see my <a href="https://soumikp.github.io/publications/">publications</a> page.
 </details>

 ## The COV-IND-19 group (2020-22)